Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

-We now go to the extreme situation where the agent learns everything about the quantum state of the system by ``swapping'' the latter, lock, stock and barrel into her memory register.
-We refer to this operation as the \emph{swap measurement}.
-For simplicity we choose $\Ob$ to be the same dimension as $\S$ so $U$ can be the standard SWAP operation \cite{NielsenandChuang} between $\S$ and $\Ob$.
-For an initial $\SEO$ state $\ket{\psi}\ket{0}\ket{0}$, the SWAP induces the transformation $\ket{\psi}\ket{0}\ket{0}\rightarrow \ket{0}\ket{0}\ket{\psi}$ (see Fig. \ref{fig:examples} b) which puts the state $\ket{\psi}$ in the observer's memory.
-Following this measurement, the observer `knows' everything about the state of $\S$ (or at least what it was before the measurement), at the cost of a very strong back action.
-As we will discuss in Sec. \ref{sec:comparing} this measurement has consequences that do not match our classical experience, in particular the result cannot be shared with multiple observers.
-However, the main feature which we want to highlight at this point is that there is no system observable associated with the result.
-The agent observers `the state' $\ket{\psi}$ rather than (what we usually think of as) a specific property associated with $\ket{\psi}$.
+We now go to the extreme situation where the agent learns everything about the quantum state of the system by ``swapping'' the latter, lock, stock, and barrel with her quantum \sensor{}'s memory register.
+We refer to this operation as the \emph{swap \quesurement{}}.
+For simplicity, we choose $\Ob$ to be the same dimension as $\S$ so $U$ can be the standard SWAP gate \cite{NielsenandChuang} between $\S$ and $\Ob$.
+For an initial $\SEO$ state $\ket{\psi}\ket{0}\ket{0}$, the SWAP induces the transformation $\ket{\psi}\ket{0}\ket{0}\rightarrow \ket{0}\ket{0}\ket{\psi}$ (see Fig. \ref{fig:examples} b) which puts the state $\ket{\psi}$ in the observer's \sensor{}.
+Following this measurement, the observer' \sensor{} contains everything about the state of $\S$ before the interaction, at the cost of a very strong back-action.
+The \quesurement{}'s result cannot be shared across multiple \sensors{} and there is no system observable associated with it.
+The agent senses \emph{the state} $\ket{\psi}$, rather than a specific property of $\ket{\psi}$.

+The back-action of a swap \quesurement{} is so strong, one may wonder whether it is even appropriate to call $\S$ the system once its contents have been entirely swapped with a part of the observer.
+In practice, $\S$ is often a small piece of a much larger system.
+For example, if an observer uses a swap \quesurement{} to store a photon in a quantum memory (explored further in Sec. \ref{sec:photondetector}), she only senses one small portion of the entire electromagnetic field.
+Whatever state was swapped out from her \sensor{}'s memory would start to participate in the dynamics of electromagnetism, so there is a physical sense in which $\S$ is still the system, even after its contents have been completely disturbed.